angelmunozs/officeplayer/README.md

 # Office Player

-Office Player is an application where you can surf the internet while listening to a YouTube or SoundCloud track.
+Office Player is an application where you can surf the internet while listening to a YouTube, Mixcloud or SoundCloud track.
 Designed for use at work or at University, where you might need to be discrete if you want to listen to music.

 Hosted at [officeplayer.com](http://www.officeplayer.com "Office Player")

 ### Version
-1.0.0
+1.0.1

 ### Instructions